ProjectBots/StreamRaidersBot/README.md

 the Map buttons will show the current map.
 the option button in the top left will open a new menu where you can delete all profiles.
 the trashcan will delete the dedicated profile.
-the option buttons in the profile section will open a menu where you can whitelist units.
+the option buttons in the profile section will open a menu where you can whitelist units (and choose a specialization if you want).

 //TODO: